openeuropa/europa-search-client/README.md

   - 'url_root': The root URL of the REST services; I.E. without the REST service path;
   - 'api_key': The Ingestion API key supplied by the Europa Search team;
   - 'database': The database value supplied by the Europa Search team.
+  - 'proxy': The proxy settings to use with the HTTP request. **If the host proxy settings allows using the client, it can be skipped**; otherwise the following parameters can be set:
+    - 'proxy_configuration_type': string the proxy type
+      to use with application requests.
+The possible values are:
+      - 'default': The client must use the host proxy settings to send requests;
+      - 'custom': The client must use a dedicated proxy to send requests; Then the 'custom_proxy_address' is mandatory.
+      - 'none': The client must bypass the proxy to send requests;
+      - 'user_name': string the proxy credentials username;<br />
+        It is only to be set if 'proxy_configuration_type' parameter value is 'custom' AND if the custom proxy requires it.
+    - 'user_password': string the proxy credentials
+      password;<br />
+      It is only to be set if 'proxy_configuration_type' parameter value is 'custom' AND if the custom proxy requires it.
+    - 'custom_proxy_address': string the URL of the proxy to use;
+      It is only **MANDATORY if the 'proxy_configuration_type'** parameter value is 'custom';
 - 'search_settings': lists the parameters required to connect to the Search REST services (Search API).<br />
   These parameters are:
   - 'url_root': The root URL of the REST services; I.E. without the REST service path;
   - 'api_key': The Search API key supplied by the Europa Search team.
+  - 'proxy': The proxy settings to use with the HTTP request. **If the host proxy settings allows using the client, it can be skipped**; otherwise the following parameters can be set:
+    - 'proxy_configuration_type': string the proxy type
+      to use with application requests.
+The possible values are:
+      - 'default': The client must use the host proxy settings to send requests;
+      - 'custom': The client must use a dedicated proxy to send requests; Then the 'custom_proxy_address' is mandatory.
+      - 'none': The client must bypass the proxy to send requests;
+    - 'user_name': string the proxy credentials username;<br />
+      It is only to be set if 'proxy_configuration_type' parameter value is 'custom' AND if the custom proxy requires it.
+    - 'user_password': string the proxy credentials
+       password;<br />
+       It is only to be set if 'proxy_configuration_type' parameter value is 'custom' AND if the custom proxy requires it.
+    - 'custom_proxy_address': string the URL of the proxy to use;
+       It is only **MANDATORY if the 'proxy_configuration_type'** parameter value is 'custom';
 - 'services_settings': (optional) lists the parameters required by the library's components.<br />
   These parameters are:
   - 'logger': The logger object that must be used by the library to record the log messages.<br />